 - 6% of households preferred leasing cars in 2020

 - Market share in leasing doubles between 2006 and 2016

 Luxury Car Lease Statistics

 According to Data Bridge Market Research, the luxury car leasing market is expected to find continued growth for the next several years.
 Between the forecast period of 2020 and 2027, their market researchers anticipate an expected 12.8% growth rate.
 A principal factor driving growth in the luxury/exotic vehicle segment is not only the hefty initial investment to purchase a premium vehicle, but also the tremendous costs associated with maintaining a luxury auto that could potentially depreciate as much as 30% the day of sale.
-Data Bridge’s research suggests that the overall diminishing rate of car ownership to due the increase in on-demand car services is also driving the growth in the luxury leasing market.
+Data Bridge’s research suggests that the overall diminishing rate of car ownership to due the increase in on-demand car services is also driving the growth in the luxury leasing market and those that want to sell my exotic.
 It’s implied that car leasing and ownership, in general, translates to more of a luxury consumer experience than it has in years past.Source: Data Bridge Market Research https://www.databridgemarketresearch.com/reports/global-luxury-car-leasing-market

 Cars Direct reports that while overall car sales were down in 2019, consumer leasing remained at an all-time high.
 The author cites a 2019 Automotive Trends Report from Edmunds that indicated consumers were leasing cars at a record high since they started tracking leasing statistics in 2002.
 Edmunds data findings showed that leasing penetration went as high as 32.2% in May of 2019, nearly a percentage point higher than it was in May of 2018.
 As market share in leasing increased in 2019, so did lease payments across the board by an average of $50.
 Compact luxury cars and compact SUVs account for the most popular cars being leased in this growing segment.